UMMC Main Campus

 UMMC is located in the heart of downtown Jackson and near hotels, food, shopping and entertainment.

 The University of Mississippi Medical Center is Mississippi's only academic medical center and is one of the state's largest employers.
 The work environment at UMMC goes far beyond a paycheck.
 It is rooted in a shared commitment to our missions of clinical care, research, education, diversity and nurtured by a culture of respect, recognition, teamwork and compassion.
 By working at UMMC, you can fulfill your purpose.

 UMMC is committed to ensuring you are provided with a competitive, affordable, and comprehensive benefits plan.
 We also understand the needs of each employee may be different, and we continue to strive to meet these differing needs by offering multiple benefit options in addition to those benefits provided by the state.

 Most notably, UMMC's retirement plan options are second to none.
 Choose between the Public Employees Retirement System of Mississippi (PERS) or the Optional Retirement Plan (ORP).
-This helpful guide can help you decide between these options.
 Other noteworthy benefits include generous tuition discounts for full-time employees' children attending UMMC or Ole Miss, multiple disability plan options and the ability to qualify for Public Service Loan Forgivness.